-At site SA, the Eagle Long Range is manufactured.
-The aircraft are transferred from the inspection warehouse to the finished goods warehouse.
+The Eagle Long Range is manufactured at site A. The aircraft are transferred from the inspection warehouse to the finished goods warehouse.
 The inspection warehouse belongs to enterprise unit EUA and the finished goods warehouse belongs to enterprise unit EUS.
 EUA internally charges EUS for the transfer costs incurred.